EvansSnave/react-capstone-project/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-We welcome contributions to enhance Monster Hunter monsters and expand its capabilities.
+We welcome contributions to enhance Cities website monsters and expand its capabilities.
 To contribute:

 1. Fork the repository.